Project Connect

 Data point of the week

-According to research by Jeffrey Hall, it takes between 40 and 60 hours to form a casual friendship, 80-100 hours to transition to being a friend and more than 200 hours together to become close friends.
+According to research by Jeffrey Hall, it takes adults an average of 94 hours spent together to form a casual friendship, 164 hours to become friends, and 219 hours to become close friends.
+That’s a loooooooong time!

 Reflection

-Quantity matters when it comes to investing time into relationships, but not all time is created equal.
-The quality of the time we spend with another person—what we do together—can accelerate connection.
+Not all time is created equal.
+Yes, quantity matters, but the quality of the time we spend with another person—what we do together—can speed up connection.

-We can leapfrog over tens or even hundreds of hours and get to the same level of closeness quickly if we consciously spend time together in meaningful ways that build connection.
+We can leapfrog over tens—or even hundreds—of hours and get to the same level of closeness quickly, IF the time we spend together is meaningful, and intentional.
 Maybe you’ve had the experience of feeling close with someone after only a few hours together?

 That’s what the ProjectConnect program is designed to do.
 It helps people connect in a short period of time by using question prompts and activities that help participants get to know each other.

-Logging “together time” is on my mind because I’ve just spent ten days traveling around Iceland (literally all the way around the island on the “ring road”) with my partner.
-Most of those days were spent driving, eating, and sleeping in a camper van.
-That’s 24/7 togetherness in very close quarters!
+Logging “together time” is on my mind because I’ve just spent 10 days traveling around Iceland (literally all the way around the island on the “ring road”) with my partner.
+Most of those days were spent in a camper van … that’s 24/7 togetherness in very close quarters!

-Connection Skill & Action Step: Invest time in relationships
+Connection Skill & Action Step: Get closer, faster.
+Invest intentional time in relationships

 Have you ever felt close to someone in a short period of time?
 If so, what made you feel close more quickly than usual?
 Did that sense of closeness last, or was it fleeting?